+Q: We're going to be selling our building, which will involve brokers and interested buyers looking at our apartments.
+Several tenants think we should give them many days' notice and consult them when scheduling visits.
+Do our tenants have the legal right to make these demands?
 A: Putting up with rental applicants evaluating a home's potential or dealing with buyers eyeing the property during a sale are hassles every tenant encounters eventually.
-But most states give tenants some protections — more than half have laws that specify how much notice a landlord must give before entering a tenant's apartment.
+But most states give tenants some protections -- more than half have laws that specify how much notice a landlord must give before entering a tenant's apartment.
 Common periods are two days or 24 hours.
 Some state laws are less useful, requiring "reasonable notice," whatever that means.
 Notice requirements don't apply to common...